geigi/MacPass/README.md

 * Enable the "Develop menu" in Safari->Preferences->Advanced.
 * Go to the Develop menu, and "Allow unsigned extensions" right at the bottom.
-* Now you can enable the MacPass Safari Extension in Safari->Preferences->Extensions **Note: You have to to the last step everytime you relaunch Safari!**
+* Now you can enable the MacPass Safari Extension in Safari->Preferences->Extensions **Note: You have to do the last step everytime you relaunch Safari!**

 ##Known Major Issues